 The Doula, in present day terms, ensures that the birthing woman and her family have the continuity of care and loving encouragement which greatly assists in a positive experience of childbirth.

 Doulas do not offer medical advice or apply clinical measures, but do offer a wealth of knowledge around birth and the ability to help empower women to have a truly positive experience, through providing information, support and encouragement, without judgement.
-Encouraging and informing Mum's and Dad's-to-be to make truly informed decisions around their pregnancy, birth and early parenting is a large part of the role of the Doula.
+Encouraging and informing parents-to-be, to make truly informed decisions around their pregnancy, birth and early parenting is a large part of the role of the Doula.

 The memory of birthing is one which stays, in close focus, forever.
 Those who are privileged and intrepid enough to walk within this realm, with woman, will learn much in an ever unfolding journey of learning, highs and lows, moments of grace, missed night’s sleep, tears of joy and sometimes of frustration!

-To ‘train’ in such a field within a short time is impossible in many ways, as the whole of a Doula’s journey is an ongoing learning and such training only truly starts once we begin to experience it for oursleves.
+To ‘train’ in such a field within a short time is impossible in many ways, as the whole of a Doula’s journey is an ongoing learning and such training only truly starts once we begin to experience it for ourselves.